JujuAdams/Vinyl/docs/5.0/Terminology.md

 Knobs take a normalised input value from `0` to `1` and then emit an output value in a certain range.
 Typically, this range is also `0` to `1` but this [can be customised per knob](Configuration).
 Knobs can be set as many properties as you want, but a property may only be hooked up to one knob at a time.
 A knob will only change the value of a property when the input value of the knob changes.

 Knobs further have a default value.
-This is the initial value for the knob.
+This is the initial output value for the knob.
 The default value is an **output** value rather than a normalised input value.
-This means the default value is limited within the range of output values from the knob.
+This means the default value is limited within the knob's output range.

 You can get and set the input value for knobs using [`VinylKnobGet()` and `VinylKnobSet()`](Knobs).
 You can also check if a knob exists or reset a knob using other [knob functions](Knobs).
 Generally speaking, knob functions will not throw an exception if the knob they're targetting doesn't exist to reduce the likelihood of annoying crashes if you spell a knob name wrong.